 EDUC-Y 620 Seminar in Research Design (3 cr.)
-Not Repeatable for Credit

 EDUC-Y 627 Seminar in Educational and Psychological Measurement (3 cr.)
-Not Repeatable for Credit

 EDUC-Y 638 Multilevel Modeling (3 cr.)

 This course is designed to address the handling of data that are sampled from multilevel (hierarchical) structures, where data would otherwise violate the assumption of independence of observation --- an assumption that is made with most statistical procedures.